2-Drinfel'd double symmetry of the 4d Kitaev model: Excitations in the (invisible) toric code

 This condition is vacuous here, but it shall become non-trivial later when we {\it twist} $D(BM)$.
 Strictly speaking, $\rho_1$ can be trivial as well if $\partial =0$, but this distinction makes no difference for $D(B\bbZ_2)^\text{trv}$. \end{remark}

 Now given $\rho_0^0,\rho_0^1$ are irreducible, Schur's lemma implies that $\partial$ is either trivial or an isomorphism.
-In other words, if $\partial\neq 0$, then $\rho_0^0,\rho_0^1$ are either both the trivial representation $1$, or both the sign representation $\text{sgn}$.
+Hence given $\partial\neq 0$, then $\rho_0^0,\rho_0^1$ are either both the trivial representation $1$, or both the sign representation $\text{sgn}$.
 We therefore have four inequivalent irreducible 2-representations

-which constitute the semisimple objects in $\operatorname{2Rep}^\tau(D(B\bbZ_2))$.
+which constitute the simple objects\footnote{Given any arbitrary 2-representation $\rho\in \operatorname{2Rep}_\text{wk}(D(B\bbZ_2)$, each graded component of the vector space complex $V=V_{-1}\xrightarrow{\partial} V_0$ carries a $\bbZ_2$-representation, which decomposes individually into direct sums of irreducible representations $1,\text{sgn}$.
+As $\partial$ must be a $\bbZ_2$-intertwiner, it also decomposes accordingly as a direct sum on each irreducible summand, whence $V$ is a direct sum of the objects listed in \eqref{2repdd}.} in $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))$.
 We call the first row the {\bf electric} sector and the second row the {\bf magnetic} sector; this partition will be clear in the following.
 Note that $\mathbf{c}$ is {\it not} equivalent to $\mathbf{c}^*$, because the map $\partial$ remembers its domain and codomain.